hinto-janai/festival/daemon/mdbook/src/json-rpc/playlist/playlist_add_map_song.md

 If the specified playlist does not already exist, it will be created.

+This method errors if there was an `index` error.

 #### Inputs
 | Field    | Type                                        | Description |
 |----------|---------------------------------------------|-------------|